boechat107/boechat107.github.io/_posts/2025-04-16-raytracer-part1.md

 type vector = Vector of float * float * float
 ```

-The first obvious problem with these definitions is the implementation of a
+One issue with these definitions is that implementing equality functions for
-function to check if two points or two vectors are equivalent.
+points and vectors would duplicate code.

 ``` ocaml
 let float_eq x y =